t1/junit-5-structure-demo/README.md

 }
 ```

-Or you can add the `thenToStringEqualsInput` to all overloaded `verifyParseFirst` methods:
+Or you can add the `thenToStringEqualsInput` to all overridden `verifyParseFirst` methods:

 ```java
 @Nested class GivenSpaceOnlyDocument implements WhenParseAllFirstAndSingle {